microsoft/azuredevopslabs/labs/tfs/readyroll/readme.md

    ![](images/22.jpg)

 1. This completes the setup for automated builds, on the toolbar choose **Save & Queue** to save your settings and trigger a build.
+This initial build will fail as it configures the necessary components for future builds.

+1. Optionally – If you’d like to check everything is working as expected up to this point you can manually trigger a second build.

    ![](images/23.jpg)